WansonChoi/HATK/README.md

 (8) Omnibus test.

 You can run each module independently. **The README files of each module are prepared in the 'Wiki' section of this repository.**
 The Wiki includes more detailed explanation and usage examples.
+(You can find the v1 README files in 'docs/' folder, too.
+The Wiki is currently under construction for the v2.
+(2022.
+10. ~))

 **Check which Human Genome version(i.e. hg18, 19, or 38) is being used in your study**.
 HATK will not be responsible for misuse/mismatch of Human Genome versions.